Interactive Sites for Parents and Kids

 SesameStreet complements the educational television program with followup activities for young kids and advice on both learning and social topics for parents.

 Wonderville, developed by the Science Alberta Foundation, projects its own cast of cartoon characters to help with home-grown science activities.
+Use the "Free Access" link to access resources; the site does require you to register.

 Not all parents have English as their first language.